Last fact-checked: 9 October 2020

-By undergoing plastic surgery in Phuket, you can enjoy a great holiday in one of the most popular tourist destinations in the world while taking advantage of outstanding medical care available across the island a fraction of the price you'd expect to pay at home.
+By undergoing plastic surgery in Phuket, you can enjoy a great holiday in one of the most popular tourist destinations in the world while taking advantage of outstanding medical care at a fraction of the price you'd normally pay back home.

-We have partnered with only the top medical providers on this large Thai island province, where you can book a range of cosmetic and health procedures safely and securely in the knowledge you won't be compromising on quality.
+We have partnered with only the top medical providers on this large Thai island province; you can use Medical Departures to book your desired procedure or treatment safely and securely in the knowledge you won't be compromising on quality.

 Phuket is the largest island and second-smallest province in Thailand.
-Traditionally, this southern region of the country was renowned for its tin, rubber and fishing industries that contributed much to Phuket's early economy.
+This southern region of the country was renowned for its tin, rubber and fishing industries that contributed much to Phuket's early economy.
 Today, the majority of income comes from the tourism industry, including the ever-expanding medical tourism market.

 At the southernmost point of the island is Laem Promthep, otherwise known as Brahma's Cape, which attracts visitors from all over the world with its breathtaking sunsets over the Andaman Sea.